 Fisheries have historically relied upon labor-intensive data processing and analysis, such as monitoring real-time VMS data, manually reviewing images collected by EM systems, and implementing complex procedures for integrating data collected from different programs.
 Artificial intelligence (AI) and machine learning applications exist in almost all of society (e.g., self-driving cars, social media, health care).
 More recently these tools are being developed for the marine sciences by NOAA Fisheries and our non-governmental partnerships to conduct underwater surveys (e.g., for habitat, coral, fish) and aerial surveys (e.g., for marine mammals), and similar AI applications can be used to predict where and when fishing may occur.
 For EM programs, AI can be used to automatically process video, which would vastly improve the cost-effectiveness and timeliness of EM data analysis.

 NOAA Fisheries established an Electronic Technologies Policy Directive in 2013 to provide guidance on the adoption of electronic technology solutions in fishery-dependent data collection programs.
 From this policy directive, each region developed an ET implementation plan in 2015.
-The ET policy directive was updated in 2019 to include guidance for new regional ET implementation plans.
-Updated regional ET implementation plans will be published in 2021.
+The ET policy directive was updated in 2019 to include guidance for updating regional ET implementation plans, which cover 2021 - 2025.
+The new ET implementation plans are now available; they’ll be updated and republished each spring.

 Electronic technologies for fisheries data collection are primarily developed and implemented at the regional level in partnership with fishery management councils, the fishing industry, and other partners.
 Learn more about what’s happening in each region: